 Ximending Night Market

-Me and my sweetheart ended up our day at Ximending, the most vibrant night market at Taipei, and Taichung, perhaps from what I knew.
+Me and my sweetheart ended up our day at Ximending, one of the most vibrant night markets at Taipei, and Taichung, perhaps from what I knew.
 However, I would not rate this market for foods as I didn’t find anything outstanding to put in my stomach, except the Xing Fu Tang milk tea.
 They had the very iconic traditional milk tea, now upgraded with a golden leave added on the above, making the cup more luxurious.
 Of course, the price for that cup was much higher.
+Anyway, Xing Fu Tang is one of the must-tried bubble tea in Taiwan that you shouldn’t miss.

 If you are a shopaholic, I think you will love this place.
 It has many big brands mixing with local ones of fashion that you may look for.
 Some of the fast-food chains located here too.